shopatlemo/Pentaho_ebay_Dev_API/README.md

 * Download sun based java from https://java.com/en/download/
 * Please set java_home, pentaho_home directory appropriately
 * You need to signup and generate ebay keys for both sandbox and production  (https://go.developer.ebay.com/)
-* Once generated the ebay keys, you need to add them in kettle.properties (pentaho data integration)
+* Once generated the ebay keys, you need to add them in kettle.properties (pentaho data integration).
+They are located in \<Pentaho Home DIr\>/.kettle directory

 * cut and paste the below lines into kettle.properties
 * and add your keys from ebay website